apache/spark/docs/job-scheduling.md

 #### Request Policy

-A Spark application with dynamic allocation enabled requests additional executors when it has pending tasks waiting to be scheduled.
+A Spark application with elastic scaling enabled requests additional executors when it has pending tasks waiting to be scheduled.
 This condition necessarily implies that the existing set of executors is insufficient to simultaneously saturate all tasks that have been submitted but not yet finished.